Starting a West Virginia LLC, step-by-step

 Another benefit is LLC pass-through taxation.
 This means the LLC itself doesn’t pay federal income taxes.
 Instead, the profits “pass through” to the LLC Members.
-And the Members report and pay the taxes on their personal tax return.
+And the Members pay the taxes on their personal tax return.

-And West Virginia LLC taxes are very similar, since the state honors the federal tax treatment of your LLC.
+And West Virginia state income taxes are very similar, since the state honors the federal tax treatment of your LLC.

 For example, if you form an LLC in Delaware, but live in and conduct business in West Virginia, you’ll also need to register your Delaware LLC in West Virginia (and pay extra fees).
 And you’ll end up paying West Virginia taxes anyway.
 This ends up leading to more costs and more headaches with no advantages.